Spam Fried Rice

 Instructions

-• In a large skillet over low heat, melt the butter.
+• In a large skillet over low heat, melt 1/2 tablespoon of the butter.
+(You can also skip the butter and just lightly spray the pan with nonstick spray or brush with olive oil.)
 Add the whisked eggs and scramble for about 2 minutes until cooked through.
 Remove the eggs from the skillet and set aside.

-• Turn the heat to medium high and add the vegetable oil.
+• Turn the heat to medium high and add the second 1/2 tablespoon of butter.
 Fry the diced Spam for about 5 minutes, stirring occasionally, until crispy and golden brown on the edges.
 (It will continue to crisp even after you've stopped frying them.)

 • Add the frozen peas and carrots and minced garlic to the skillet.
 Stir constantly for about 1 minute until the vegetables soften and the garlic becomes fragrant.